 The top rows of the revised figures 3-7 report the mean sampling rates and in the top rows of figures S7, S9-S11 and S14 the ranks of chosen options for all the models.
 We plot these alongside those of participants for direct comparison of whether the models can reproduce participants’ performance.
 It can be seen that all models well reproduce participants’ sampling rates and the Cost to Sample and Biased Prior models (but not the Cut Off heuristic) well reproduce participants’ mean rank of chosen option.

 We have added two new analyses, exploiting the large sample size in Study 2.
 In Figure S12, we report relationships between individual differences in participants’ versus models’ sampling rates.
 This analysis responds to the reviewer’s request to report “how does the BP model's prediction of participant behavior differ from the CS model”.
 We find that both Biased Prior and Cost to Sample models show robust correlations.
 In Figure S13, we also provide an analysis of participant and model choice thresholds.
-The reviewer has not specified what other “detailed comparisons” would be desired but would be happy to consider other analyses.
+The reviewer has not specified what other “detailed comparisons” would be desired but we would be happy to consider other analyses.

 We have also added to the General Discussion the important point that all the models appear to well predict participant behaviour and, in some cases, the Cost to Sample model also fits a remarkable portion of our samples (e.g., in Study 3).
 We suspect that where model predictions differ might be subtle and vary from participant to participant, and we recommend using paradigms that intentionally manipulate factors that should dissociate the models.